+Why is Gelatin Good for You?
 Gelatin’s many roles in the human body make it a supplement worth including on a daily basis.
 Far beyond improving skin, nail and hair health, its nourishment of the human body is profound and broad.
 Just as it holds ingredients together when cooking, its components help to seal the gut or rebuild tissue.
 Being high in animal protein, this multi-purpose supplement soothes, nourishes and bolsters.
-Why is gelatin good for you?
-Let’s look at the nutrition and healing it provides and find out how best to optimize it!

 Few of us can produce sufficient amounts [of amino acids] during periods of infection, injury, chronic poor health, physical or mental stress or during the rapid growth expected of infants and children.
 Consequently, many scientists believe we need to obtain many more amino acids than the ones considered “essential,” and that at least nine other amino acids should be considered “conditionally essential.”
 These include glycine, proline, glutamine, arginine, tyrosine, serine, cysteine and taurine. (source)

-Eating gelatin with a food source of protein makes that protein more powerful, more beneficial.
+Eating gelatin with a food source of protein makes that protein more effective, more beneficial.
 In addition to thinking of gelatin as a source of protein in and of itself, the protein is symbiotic.
-If you consume gelatin in conjunction with other protein sources those protein sources are bolstered; the body absorbs them better.
+If you consume gelatin in conjunction with other protein sources, those protein sources are bolstered; the body absorbs them better.
 And gelatin on its own can not fully nourish the body.

 During periods of recovery, instead of the body pulling protein from its own muscles, the addition of gelatin in one’s diet provides the already broken down components, thus preventing cannibalization.

-In keeping with consuming gelatin with other sources of animal protein, it is important to remember that amino acids require fat soluble vitamins (A and D) to absorb properly.
-These fat soluble vitamins are found in egg yolks, dairy fats (such as grass-fed cream and butter) and cod liver oil (find it here).
+In keeping with consuming gelatin with other sources of animal protein, it is important to remember that amino acids require fat soluble vitamins to absorb properly.
+These fat soluble vitamins are found in egg yolks and dairy fats (such as grass-fed cream and butter).
 So when you’re eating and preparing gelatin treats on a regular basis, include fat!
 Gummies are great; but gelatin’s nutrients are more effective when consumed with animal fats.
 Eat gummies alongside high-fat foods to create a well-rounded, easy to digest meal.

 Also consider adding cultured cream to your gummy recipes, (as the mixture cools, to protect the probiotics from extreme heat) before they fully gel.
 Here’s a wonderful hot chocolate recipe that uses both lots of fat and gelatin!